malikbenkirane/scle-scripts/README.md

 # Rocking programs

-- `screen - screen manager with VT100/ANSI terminal emulation`
+- `screen - screen manager with VT100/ANSI terminal emulation`;
+- `fzf - a command-line fuzzy finder` and alternatively,
+- `fzy - a fuzzy text selector menu for the terminal`

 # Miscellenaous programs